gasagna/Flows.jl/docs/src/coupled.md

  [2.0, 4.0]
 ```
 works as expected, where arithmetic operations are forwarded to the two components.
 The utility of this behaviour is that the arithmetic operations arising in the computation of a time step, e.g. during internal stages of a Runge-Kutta method, are forwarded to all components.

+!!! note
+    Despite supporting the dot-broadcasting notation, its usage is provate and should not be relied upon in user code.

 ## Example
 Assume that we want to solve the problem